A drum is a cylindrical shell surrounding a column of air, plus one or

 Fig. 2 - Standing Waves in a Drum Shell

-An open shell produces a lower fundamental tone than a closed shell by a
+So, an open shell has a lower fundamental tone than a closed shell by a

-factor of two but the number of resonant harmonics is cut in half.
-The
+factor of two but only half the number of resonant harmonics.
+In

-open shell responds faster during both attack and decay.
-This means a
+faster during both attack and decay.
+That's because less standing

 shorter, louder pulse of sound.